-The hair police is here and you’ve been busted!
-Please, step away from your horse, ma’am and get that hair up in your helmet!
+The hair police are here and you’ve been busted!
+Please step away from your horse, ma’am, and get that hair up in your helmet!

 Even those of you with heavily layered, shorter hairdos can use this quick and easy method to confine your hair neatly under a riding helmet.
 Zip!
 Zip!
 Give it a try.

 - A medium-weight hair net

 How to Put on a Hairnet for Horse Shows

 Finger-comb your hair straight down over your ears.